 The LCD Contrast submenu allows the user to adjust the contrast of the ventilator display screen to optimize visibility in the current lighting environment.
 Given the use environment, the ventilator automatically compensates for the temperature changes that can effect LCD performance.
-However, in temperatures outside its performance specification of- 26 to 55 °C, or when the ventilator temperature is rapidly changing (warm storage into a very cold environment) the contrast can fade making viewing difficult.
+However, in temperatures outside its performance specification of 26 to 55 °C (15 to 131 °F), or when the ventilator temperature is rapidly changing (warm storage into a very cold environment) the contrast can fade making viewing difficult.